DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 Microsoft SQL Server offers robust auditing capabilities.
 These tools allow organizations to create comprehensive audit strategies tailored to their specific needs.

-The unified audit trail in SQL Server consolidates audit records from various sources into a single, easily accessible location.
-This feature simplifies the process of reviewing and analyzing audit data, making it easier to spot potential security issues.
+SQL Server’s unified audit trail consolidates audit records from various sources into a single, easily accessible location.
+This simplifies the process of reviewing and analyzing audit data, making it easier to spot potential security issues.

-Setting up an effective SQL Server database audit strategy involves several steps.
+Setting up an effective SQL Server database audit strategy with native tools involves several steps.
 Let’s walk through the process.

-Start by determining what you need to audit.
+1. Determine what to audit.
 Consider your industry regulations and specific security concerns.
-A healthcare provider might focus on auditing access to patient records.
-A financial institution might prioritize monitoring transactions and account changes.
+For instance, a healthcare provider might focus on auditing access to patient records, while a financial institution might prioritize monitoring transactions and account changes.

-Once you’ve identified your requirements, set up audit specifications in SQL Server.
-These specifications define what activities to monitor and under what conditions.
+2. Define audit specifications.
+In SQL Server, these specifications define what activities to monitor and under what conditions.
 You might create a specification to track failed login attempts or monitor changes to critical tables.

 Here’s an example of how to create a server audit and database audit specification: